-This shop has been compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone. #RumInTheSun #CollectiveBias The following content is intended for readers who are 21 or older.
+This shop has been compensated by Collective Bias, Inc. and Bacardi.
+All opinions are mine alone.
+The following content is intended for readers who are 21 or older.

 You may enjoy mojitos when you go out to restaurants, but they are really easy to make at home.
-And you only need a few ingredients.
+This famous cocktail from Cuba has become very popular worldwide in recent years.
+And you only need a few basic ingredients to make them.

-Bacardi rum is also perfect for using in other drinks such as rum punch, daiquiri, and pina colada.
+I like to use Bacardi white rum in my mojitos.
+Bacardi is also perfect for using in other drinks such as rum punch, daiquiri, and pina colada.
 They even make different flavors of rum such as Banana.

 A mojito is traditionally made with white rum, sugar, lime, mint, and soda water.